A Complete Guide to Scooter Rental in Bali: Cost, Permit Info, Safety Tips.

 Things to Look Out When You Ride

-Now that you have paid attention to the safety briefing, let us brief you on a few dangers you may face on the road:
+Now that you have paid attention to the safety briefing of renting scooter in Bali, let us brief you on a few dangers you may face on the road:

 - Dogs and other animals – stray dogs and/or cats can be found all over the place and are ready to jump into a busy road at any opportunity.
 It may not be you that needs to swerve, it could be the car going the other way so just keep an eye out and be aware of any dogs that may wander into the rod.

 - Potholes – The roads aren’t the most pristine in the world, that’s for sure.
 Keep an eye out for any holes that could hurt both you and your scooter.